 - The student staying involved in the accommodation process with the Coordinator and the Faculty is critical for academic success.

-- Please see the OSAS Handbook or http://www.desu.edu/academics/office-student-accessibility-services for more information on documentation, accommodations and procedures.
+- Please see the OSAS Handbook or contact the Office of Student Accessibility Services for more information on documentation, accommodations and procedures.

 The ADA does not require colleges or universities to lower academic standards or fundamentally alter the nature of the programs provided.
 Students with documented disabilities must meet all requirements for graduation.
 A reasonable accommodation is a modification or adjustment to a course, program, service, activity, or facility that enables qualified students with disabilities to have equal opportunities to attain the same levels of performance or enjoy equal benefits and privileges as are available to similarly situated students without disabilities.
 Reasonable accommodations and services may include, but are not limited to: